MCUdude/MegaCoreX/PlatformIO.md

 ### `upload_port`
 Holds the serial port used for uploading.
-Only needed if you're uploading using a SerialUPDI or JTAG2UPDI programmer, or with a USB to serial adapter using the Optiboot bootloader.
+Only needed if you're uploading using a SerialUPDI or JTAG2UPDI programmer or with a USB-to-serial adapter using the Optiboot bootloader.
 PlatformIO automatically detects the serial port.
 However, if you want to override this you can uncomment `upload_port`.
-Use `/dev/[port]` on Unix compatible systems, and use `COMx` on Windows.
+Use `/dev/[port]` on Unix-compatible systems, and use `COMx` on Windows.

 ### `upload_protocol`